 Live Visualization of Cell Migration During a Chemotaxis Assay

 A chemotaxis assay is conducted to analyze whether or not a cell type directly orients and migrates towards a defined chemoattractant.
-Here, the µ-Slide Chemotaxis and the ibidi Stage Top Incubation System were applied in order to monitor directed cell migration under physiologic conditions.
+Here, the µ-Slide Chemotaxis and the ibidi Stage Top Incubator were applied in order to monitor directed cell migration under physiologic conditions.
 Within a time period of 24 hours, 145 pictures were taken in 10 minute intervals.
 These images serve as raw data for subsequent cell tracking.